jgarc172/code-practice/Preparation/1-basic-types.md

-# Basic Value Types and Value Creation
+# Basic Types and Value Creation
 ## Basic Value Types
 The coding exercises will be based on the three most common fundamental value types in the programming languages used in the
 exercises: